Image

 For pupils and families

-Robertson has delivered a new Merkinch Primary School in Inverness, providing a modern school for the future for generations of pupils.
+Robertson has delivered a new Merkinch Primary School in Inverness, providing a modern school for future generations of young people in the area.

 The project was delivered in two phases.
 In Phase 1, a new build school has been created adjacent to the existing primary school.
 In Phase 2, we have refurbished the existing school to provide a new dining hall and family centre for the wider community of Merkinch.
 A covered walkway links the two buildings, providing pupils with access for lunch.
 It has been sensitively designed to link the contemporary building with the Category B listed Victorian building, built in 1876.